kombeneah/personal-website/_posts/2025-01-05-welcome-to-my-website.md

 ---
 layout: post
-title: "Welcome to My Website"
+title: "Welcome Note"
 date: 2025-01-05
 categories: personal updates
 ---

-Welcome to my personal website!
+Welcome!
 I'm excited to have a simpler (and hopefully final!) space where I can share my thoughts, experiences, and journey.

 ## Why I Created This Site